Creating Course Videos

 Building Accessibility into your Video

 A captioned video contains text that transcribes the narration and provides descriptions of the sounds and music that are present.
 The assumption is often that this is for use by people with hearing difficulties, but captions also benefit people who aren’t native speakers of the language used in the video, for those unfamiliar with the vocabulary of a discipline, and sometimes to allow interactive searches within the video.
 There are two ways to caption a video: open captions and closed captions.
-Learn more about captioning videos with the Video on Demand Service.
+Learn more about captioning videos.